-Apply Now Participants in the SURF program work in an active research laboratory under the guidance of a faculty member with the goal of exposing students to the challenges, excitement and satisfaction of research.
+Apply in October Participants in the SURF program work in an active research laboratory under the guidance of a faculty member with the goal of exposing students to the challenges, excitement and satisfaction of research.

 Selection is based on academic records and the appropriateness of the applicant’s scientific interests.
 Students about to begin their senior year of college studies are preferred, but promising juniors and recent graduates will be considered.

 Participants are provided with room, board, a modest living allowance and up to $350 travel reimbursement.
 Six undergraduate credit hours in biology are also available tuition-free to all program participants.
 In addition, those program participants who meet minimum requirements for admission to the Heritage College, including having taken the MCAT, will be offered an opportunity to interview during the summer.

 **Important note to those who may have already applied to our medical school through AACOMAS.
 You will need to use the same email address for your SURF application as you did on your AACOMAS application.

 The button above will take you to our application log in screen.
 Select the New Applicant Registration link at the bottom to set up your account.
 Once your account has been set up, you can select the link to apply to SURF.

 Once you are in the application portal, you will be able to complete the application at your own pace and you may save and come back to the form as needed.
 The portal will also be the place to check on the status of your application.

 You will be able to select up to five faculty mentors below with whom you would like to work.
 Please rank them in order of preference on your application essay.

 Research mentors and projects may be subject to change.

 Ronan Carroll, Ph.D.